-In terms of average climate trends, the climate model ensemble predicts a clear increase in mean temperature for the FerAnd in the future for all time horizons (Figure 11).
-It is also clear that under the higher SSP5 scenario, a larger increase in temperature is expected compared to the SSP2 scenario for the boxes (Figure 11 and Figure A11-Figure A14).
-For the short-term (T1), changes in temperature around 0.8-1°C are predicted by the climate model ensemble, for the mid and long-term horizon T2 and T3 this increases to around 1.6-2.3°C and 2.4-4°C for the FerAnd box (see Table 8 and Table 9).
-Changes of similar order of magnitude are projected for the other boxes (Table A1-Table A8).
+In terms of average climate trends, the climate model ensemble predicts a clear increase in mean temperature for the FerAndNam in the future for all time horizons (Figure 11).
+It is also clear that under the higher SSP5-8.5 scenario, a larger increase in temperature is expected compared to the SSP2-4.5 scenario for the boxes (Figure 11 and Figure A11 to Figure A14).
+For the short-term (T1), changes in temperature around 0.8-1°C are predicted by the climate model ensemble, for the mid and long-term horizons T2 and T3 this increases to around 1.6-2.3°C and 2.4-3.9°C for the FerAndNam box (see Table 8 and Table 9).
+Changes of a similar order of magnitude are projected for the other boxes (Table A1 to Table A8).